Say hello, or subscribe to our newsletter

 The seven techniques are roughly ordered below so that the ones requiring the least amount of financial resources are at the top:

-2. MVPs are not only for the tech industry.
 Success stories such as Bleecker burgers or Pizza Pilgrims demonstrate how an MVP might take form of a food truck in a street food market.
 It gave founders time to engage with customers, get their feedback, refine the value proposition and learn how to set up a value chain without risking to sign lifelong debts for a proper brick and mortar restaurant from day one.

 In order to simplify even further the options when choosing which experiment to use to test a business idea on the market, we have created a matrix and a detailed pros and cons analysis for the most common practices.